 Even a short term power outage can lead to a flooded basement.
-Strong storms often leave residences without power for a few hours or even a few days.
-Keeping the basement dry is an immediate concern during heavy rains, and sump pumps often run frequently.
-It doesn’t take long for the sump pit to fill with the water that drains from around the foundation, and if the pump isn’t working, it won’t take long before it overflows and begins to flood the basement.
+Strong storms can leave homes without power for a few hours or even a few days.
+Keeping the basement dry is an immediate concern during heavy rains and sump pumps often run frequently.
+It doesn’t take long for the sump pit to fill with the water that drains from around the foundation.
+If the pump isn’t working, it won’t take long before it overflows and begins to flood the basement.

 Take a drive around the neighborhood after a strong thunderstorm combined with a power outage and you’ll see the result out by the curb―carpeting and boxes of belongings, all ruined by water that flooded someone’s basement.
 In a finished basement, at least some of the drywall will have to be replaced.

-Backup systems can help to prevent flooding by keeping the sump pump running.
+Backup Generators help to prevent flooding by keeping the sump pump running.

 The best line of defense against flooding is to make sure the pump continues to operate.
 A home generator system can make that very easy, even for extended periods of time.
-Standby generators are ready to go, 24 hours a days, 365 days a year and they operate automatically, without operator intervention even if you are not home.
+Standby generators are ready to go, 24 hours a days, 365 days a year.
+They operate automatically without operator intervention even if you are not home.
 An automatic transfer switch changes the source of power from the utility lines to the standby generator.

 Standby generators have service intervals of 100 to 200 hours (check oil level every 24 hours while operating) and operate on municipal natural gas supply or on the home’s LP gas tank.
 They keep your pump and other essential appliances running even if you are on vacation.
 Be sure to check the owners manual for the service intervals on your generator.